When I proposed to my wife, Blue Nile was in its infancy.

-As of May 2019, James Allen has over a 250,000 loose diamonds in its catalog.
-A quarter million diamonds that run the gamut of color, clarity, cut, carat and shape.
-It's one of the largest catalogs online and each one has 360-degree video so you can look at it as if it were sitting on a satin board in front of you.
+As of August 2020, James Allen has over a 200,000 loose diamonds in its catalog.
+That’s almost a quarter-million diamonds that run the gamut of color, clarity, cut, carat, and shape.
+It’s one of the largest catalogs online and each one has 360-degree video so you can look at it as if it were sitting on a satin board in front of you.
 Each one has a GIA, AGS or IGI certification.

 360 Degree Video

-You can save a lot of money when you buy a diamond online, but it's really hard to spend that type of money without being able to see the diamond.
+You can save a lot of money when you buy a diamond online, but it can intimidating to think about spending that type of money without being able to see the diamond.
 If you go to a site like Blue Nile, you can see your diamond and even spin it around.
-That's good, but James Allen improves on it.
+That’s good, but James Allen improves on it.

 First, you get 360-degree video on every single diamond in their catalog.

 Next, you can get it magnified (they call it Super Zoom) to 40X.
 It’s not as large as a jeweler’s loupe but to be perfectly honest, I’m not sure I would gain anything even if I did have a loupe to examine a stone.

 What really separates James Allen is that every diamond gets this treatment.
 Many other online retailers only do this for their priciest diamonds.

 Does this really matter?
 Yes.
 The diamonds don’t all look the same.

 Check out this eight 1-ish carat, VS2 Excellent diamonds: